 Loren Lynch is a white woman with a serious expression, wavy brown hair that's parted to her right side.
 She's wearing a black jacket, black shirt, and a gold necklace with angular brass pendants on it.

-Loren Lynch Interim Executive Director
+Loren Lynch Executive Director

-Gus Bova Interim Editor-in-Chief
+Gus Bova Editor-in-Chief

-Gus Bova is the interim editor-in-chief of the Texas Observer.
+Gus Bova is the editor-in-chief of the Texas Observer.
 In 2016, he joined the Observer as an intern, later becoming a staff writer and an assistant editor.
 He’s covered immigration, homelessness, labor, politics, and other major Texas stories.
 Before coming to the Observer, he worked at a shelter for recently arrived immigrants and asylum-seekers.
 He studied Latin American Studies at the University of Kansas.

 Ivan Armando Flores Creative Director

-Ivan Armando Flores is the creative director at the Texas Observer.
-Originally from Miami, before joining the Observer Ivan was a freelance photographer covering the conflict in Afghanistan and its impacts on Afghan civilians.
-He has a masters degree in journalism from the City University of New York.
-His work has appeared in The New York Times, The Guardian, NPR and Foreign Policy.
+Ivan Flores is the creative director at the Texas Observer.
+Before joining the Observer, Ivan was a freelance photographer covering the conflict in Afghanistan and its impacts on Afghan civilians.
+Originally from Miami, he has a masters degree in journalism from the City University of New York.
+His work has appeared in The New York TimesThe GuardianNPR, and Foreign Policy.

 Lise Olsen Investigations Editor

 Lise Olsen is a Houston-based investigations editor at the Texas Observer.
 Lise has investigated many twisted Texas tales, including crooked judges, an unjust execution, massive environmental disasters, myriad cases of corporate and public corruption, and unsolved serial killings.
-Her reports in three states over 20 years contributed to the prosecutions of a former congressman and a federal judge, inspired laws and reforms, helped solve cold cases, restored names to unidentified murder victims, and freed dozens of wrongfully-held prisoners.
-Her work is featured in CNN’s “The Wrong Man” (2015) about the innocence claims of executed offender Ruben Cantu and the six-part A&E series on the victims of a 1970s serial killer, The Eleven, (2017).
-She is the author of Code of Silence: Sexual Misconduct by Federal Judges, the Secret System that Protects Them and the Women who Blew the Whistle.
+Her reports in three states over 20 years contributed to the prosecutions of a former congressman and a federal judge, inspired laws and reforms, helped solve cold cases, restored names to unidentified murder victims, and freed dozens of wrongfully held prisoners.
+She is the author of The Scientist and the Serial Killer.

 Justin Miller has brown hair, a light beard and mustache and is wearing a corduroy button down over a dark t-shirt.

 Justin Miller covers politics and state government for the Texas Observer.
-He previously worked for The American Prospect magazine in Washington, D.C., and has also written for The Intercept, The New Republic and In These Times.
+He previously worked for The American Prospect magazine in Washington, D.C., and has also written for The InterceptThe New Republic, and In These Times.
 Originally from the Twin Cities, he received a journalism degree from the University of Minnesota.

 Michelle Pitcher Staff Writer